Trustless Agents — with zkML

 Hardware Independence: Unlike TEE-based approaches, JOLT-Atlas proofs can be generated on standard computing infrastructure without trusted hardware requirements.

-Auditability: Because JOLT proves execution of standard RISC-V instructions, the entire execution trace can be audited at the assembly level if needed.
+Auditability: Because JOLT Atlas proves execution of standard ONNX instructions, the entire execution trace can be audited at the assembly level if needed.
+Moreover, due to the mathematical nature it can also be formally verified.

 Learning from Ethereum's Real-Time Proving Race